Phart1226/COE352/Project2/README.md

 - Boundary condition 3 and 4: Derichlet Boundary conditions applied
 - Boundary condition 5 and 6: u(0,0) and u(1,1)
 - Number of timesteps: 1/dt, this project is assuming that the final time is 1
 - Symbolic representation: This feature turns sympy representations of the matrices that are created on or off.
-For numercial results to be found False should always be entered here
+For numercial results to be found, False should always be entered here
 - FE or BE?
 Forward Euler or Backward Euler numerical discretization method

 ### Creating the Mass and Stiffness Matrices and Force Vector